 Administrators can choose from one of the following workaround options.

-Option 1: Switch to Public Root CAs that provide combined EKU certificates
+Option 1: Switch to public root CAs that provide combined EKU certificates.

-CA Vendor EKU Type Root CA Issuing/Sub CA IdenTrust clientAuth + serverAuth IdenTrust Public Sector Root CA 1 IdenTrust Public Sector Server CA 1 IdenTrust clientAuth IdenTrust Public Sector Root CA 1 TrustID RSA ClientAuth CA 2 IdenTrust serverAuth (browser trusted) IdenTrust Commerical Root CA 1 HydrantID Server CA O1 DigiCert clientAuth + serverAuth DigiCert Assured ID Root G2 DigiCert Assured ID CA G2 DigiCert clientAuth DigiCert Assured ID Root G2 DigiCert Assured ID Client CA G2 DigiCert serverAuth (browser trusted) DigiCert Global Root G2 DigiCert Global G2 TLS RSA SHA256
+CA Vendor EKU Type Root CA Issuing/Sub CA IdenTrust clientAuth + serverAuth IdenTrust Public Sector Root CA 1 IdenTrust Public Sector Server CA 1 IdenTrust clientAuth IdenTrust Public Sector Root CA 1 TrustID RSA ClientAuth CA 2 IdenTrust serverAuth (browser trusted) IdenTrust Commercial Root CA 1 HydrantID Server CA O1 DigiCert clientAuth + serverAuth DigiCert Assured ID Root G2 DigiCert Assured ID CA G2 DigiCert clientAuth DigiCert Assured ID Root G2 DigiCert Assured ID Client CA G2 DigiCert serverAuth (browser trusted) DigiCert Global Root G2 DigiCert Global G2 TLS RSA SHA256 Option 2: Renew current certificates to extend validity.

-Note: Some Public CAs have stopped issuing combined EKU certificates and may not provide one by default.
-To generate a certificate with a combined EKU, work with Public CAs, which may provide special profiles.
+Note: Some public CAs have stopped issuing combined EKU certificates and may not provide one by default.
+To generate a certificate with a combined EKU, work with public CAs, which may provide special profiles.

-Cisco Unified Communication Manager Certificate Regeneration
+- Cisco Unified Communication Manager Certificate Regeneration

-Cisco Emergency Responder 15 Certificate Management
+- Cisco Emergency Responder 15 Certificate Management

-Cisco Emergency Responder 14 Certificate Management
+- Cisco Emergency Responder 14 Certificate Management

-Cisco Unity Connection 15 Security Administration
+- Cisco Unity Connection 15 Security Administration

-Cisco Unity Connection 14 Security Administration
+- Cisco Unity Connection 14 Security Administration

 Option 3: Evaluate and Migrate to Alternatives